allostimzy/allostimzy/README.md

 - 👋 Hi, I’m @allostimzy
 - 👀 I’m a Frontend Web Developer and Graphic Designer
-- 🌱 I’m currently learning React.Js, Node.Js and Javascript
+- 🌱 I’m currently learning React.Js
 - 💞️ I’m looking to collaborate on Javascript Projects...
 - 📫 How to reach me timothyomamegbe@gmail.com